-Select Board: Recommend to Indefinitely Postpone Consideration Finance Committee:
+Select Board: Recommend to Indefinitely Postpone Consideration Finance Committee: Recommend to Indefinitely Postpone Consideration

 Summary: As of the Printing of this Warrant, the Fund has a balance of \$554,313.
 The financial management goal is to achieve and maintain a balance in the Capital Stabilization Fund equal to 1.5% of the total annual budget.
 The target amount for the Capital Stabilization Fund will be provided at Town Meeting.
+Please see the Town Manager's Report starting on page 28 for additional information related to this Article.